 18. Send email correspondences to CRM system

 Searching your inbox to find details from the past conversations with a customer is a waste of time.
-To find all previous communications faster, add a client’s contacts to your CRM system and have all your email correspondences automatically saved to the CRM tool.
+To find all previous communications faster, add a client’s contacts to your CRM for small business and have all your email correspondences automatically saved to the CRM tool.
 Look for tools that integrate with Google Mail and Outlook.
 See more of cool CRM features.

 19. Share customer data with the team

 Not all team members have access to customer information.
 To give your entire team access to all your customer data get Slack bot Birdly, and call it in your Slack channels to solve a customer problem in a more collaborative way.